Get Your Auto Dealer Bond Quote

 Only Class A (New Vehicle Dealer), Class B (Used Vehicle Dealer), and Class D (Vehicle Broker) require the $25,000 surety bond under MCL 257.248.
 Classes C (Distressed Vehicle Transporter), E (Salvage Vehicle Agent), F (Foreign Salvage Vehicle Dealer), G (Scrap Metal Processor), R (Repair Facility), and W (Wholesaler) do not require a surety bond.

 Anyone who buys, sells, brokers, leases, or deals in 5 or more vehicles within a 12-month period must obtain a Michigan dealer license with the required $25,000 surety bond.
 Operating without a license is a misdemeanor under Michigan law and can result in fines, imprisonment, and civil penalties.
+This threshold applies to all vehicle types, including cars, trucks, and motorcycles.

 Yes.
 Class B (Used Vehicle) dealers must complete pre-licensing training within 6 months prior to application.
 The designated individual (the person responsible for dealership operations) must also complete continuing education within 90 days after license issuance.
 Training covers Michigan vehicle code requirements, title procedures, and consumer protection laws.
+Class A and D dealers are not required to complete pre-licensing training.

 When do Michigan dealer licenses expire?